 Primarily an outdoor festival, the Awafi Festival in Dubai is held in the Ras Al Khaimah desert and is one of the few traditional festivals in Dubai.
 It is a symbolic celebration of the Emirati culture and heritage of the union.
 Conducted in the summer every year, this festival is mainly known for the various kinds of competitions where locals and tourists try to climb the tallest sand dunes in different types of modified vehicles, mostly SUVs.
 This festival also includes a cultural front, where there are main bazaars, heritage village shows, theater performances, art exhibitions, and coffee shops.

-Best Time To Visit: January – March
+Best Time: January to March

 Location: The Desert of Ras Al Khaimah